-This red-brick boutique hotel was once a school, but now it holds a richly decorated set of bedrooms and suites, two bars (one of them rooftop) and some interesting event spaces.
-The afternoon teas are worth noting: there's one for children, and another for 'gents', which includes a Scotch egg and a mini burger.
+Part of Manchester’s Eclectic Hotels group (which also owns King Street Townhouse, among others), Great John Street is a red-brick boutique hotel.
+Once a school, the building now houses a richly decorated set of bedrooms and suites, two bars (one of them rooftop) and some interesting event spaces.
+The afternoon teas are worth noting: there's one for children, and another for 'gents' which includes a scotch egg and a mini burger.
 Handy for the Spinningfields area, and close to the Opera House.

-The Townhouse describes itself as a 'baby grand hotel', an apt moniker for an upmarket establishment with just 40 bedrooms.
-What was once the Manchester Salford Trustees Bank (built in 1872) has been transformed into one of the city's most charming hotels.
-The central location, stylish decor and the atmospheric King Street Tavern restaurant – not to mention the little infinity pool in the spa area – together make for an alluring package.
+The Townhouse describes itself as a 'baby grand hotel', an apt moniker for an upmarket establishment with just 40 bedrooms including five suites.
+What was the Manchester Salford Trustees Bank (built in 1872) has been transformed into one of the city's most charming hotels.
+The central location, stylish decor and the atmospheric King Street Tavern restaurant – not to mention the little infinity pool in the spa area – combine to make an alluring package.

 Situated close to Old Trafford football stadium, Hotel Football is the brainchild of ex-Manchester United players Gary Neville and Ryan Giggs.
-It's an ultra-modern space; unsurprisingly the decor is masculine – fairly bare and monochrome, with splashes of strong colour.
-Equally unsurprisingly, in-room TVs have all the Sky Sports and BT Sports channels.
+It's an ultra-modern space; unsurprisingly the decor is masculine – all clean lines and monochrome shades, with splashes of strong colour.
+Equally unsurprisingly, in-room TVs offer all the Sky Sports and BT Sports channels.

-The 27 bedrooms in this modernised Victorian villa are individually decorated, in classic boutique-hotel-chic style.
-The smaller bedrooms have standalone baths in the rooms, while the largest suites are more like small flats – the biggest is 720sq ft.
+For a greener, quieter option outside the city centre, this 27-bedroom outpost of the Eclectic Hotel group hits the spot.
+Rooms in the modernised Victorian villa are individually decorated, in classic boutique, hotel-chic style.
+The smaller bedrooms have stand-alone baths in the rooms, while the largest suites are more like small flats – the biggest is 720sq ft.
 As well as a residents' bar, a couple of lounges and a terrace, there's also a small gym.
-The hotel is part of the Electic Hotels group, which has three other hotels in Manchester.

 The grande dame of Manchester hotels, the Midland opened in 1903 and was thoroughly revamped a few years ago.
 The public spaces look a treat, and the rooms are luxurious but contemporary.
-Two well-regarded restaurants - afternoon tea here is something of a tradition - and a state-of-the-art spa opened in 2015 complete the picture.
+Two well-regarded restaurants and a state-of-the-art spa (opened in 2015) complete the picture.
 A carving in the entrance commemorates this as the place where Mr Rolls met Mr Royce.
+Afternoon tea here is something of a tradition.

 This branch of the UK chain was one of the first boutique-style hotels to open in the city.
 Carved out of an Edwardian warehouse, it's a handsome building, and even though the hotel holds 180 rooms (some of them suites), it manages to retain a slightly alternative vibe, with splashes of colour enlivening the decor.
 There's a bar and a brasserie on the premises, as well as a small spa.

-Even in a city with no shortage of monumental buildings, Hotel Gotham has a head start, glamour-wise, as it's housed in an ex-Midland Bank designed by Edwin Lutyens.
-The 60 rooms (five of them suites) are spacious, and decked out with a heady mix of faux fur throws, brass fittings and jewel-coloured soft furnishings.
-There's a restaurant, and a club-bar (open to hotel guests) with a roof terrace.
+If you’re in search of glamour, look no further.
+Even in a city with no shortage of monumental buildings, Hotel Gotham has a head start; it's housed in an ex-Midland Bank designed by Edwin Lutyens.
+The 60 rooms (five of them suites) are spacious, and decked out with a luxurious mix of faux fur throws, brass fittings and jewel-coloured soft furnishings.
+There's a restaurant, and a club-bar with a roof terrace.